SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 The following information is provided on the **Status** tab:

-* Instances: Number of active, unhealthy and desired microservice instances for the current tenant.
+* Instances - number of active, unhealthy and desired microservice instances for the current tenant.
-* Subscriptions: Number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice.
+* Subscriptions - number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice.
-* Alarms: Alarms for given application, provided in realtime.
+* Alarms - alarms for given application, provided in realtime.
-* Events: Events for given application, provided in realtime.
+* Events - events for given application, provided in realtime.
-* Smart rules: Alarms for given application.
+* Smart rules - alarms for given application.

 The status information is available for subscribed applications as well as for own applications.
 Information on subscribed subtenants is only visible for the application owner.